Zhongli0401/OC_macOScomet_lake/README.md

 what not working
 (wifi natively and bluetooth)

-1.usb hid mouse (fixed using usbmap map.kext but that bricks bluetooth same with cam)
+1.usb hid mouse (fixed using usbmap map.kext)

 2.Thats all XD